k-sauvee/chutney/docs/docs/documentation/intellij_plugin.md

 * run icon.
 Scenario will be executed on the embedded Chutney Instance.
  The embedded server will run on a toolWindow where you can see the logs
   ![embedded Chutney](../img/idea_plugin/local_server.png)
-* run menu item in the contextual menu when right-click:
+* run menu item in the contextual menu when right-clicked:

     - on scenario json file.
       ![run scenario](../img/idea_plugin/run_scenario.png)